-- Control entry into and disabling of test mode, and entry into user mode. - Define the user modes, (Firewall supervisor/non-supervisor modes) address space parameters.
+- Control entry into and disabling of test mode and entry into user mode and package mode. - Define the user modes, (Supervisor, Non-supervisor) address space parameters.
 Which controls the software access between each program user regions, but also between the program user and the data user regions.